 Apart from getting together with friends and family on the beach for some summer solstice celebrations, you can also join dedicated events on the Costa del Sol.
 Here are some suggestions:

 The biggest bonfires are lit on the Malagueta and Misericordia beaches at midnight.
 Live music takes place and there’s a firework display at midnight at the end of the Misericordia beach.
 Both locations are easy to get to on your bike.
-If you join our city bike tour, you’ll discover exactly where they are.
+If you take our bike routes east and west along the coast, you’ll discover exactly where they are.

 San Juan in Torremolinos